• Skip to primary navigation

 When you’re looking for the best places to travel alone for the first time, at least research the accommodation before you arrive.

-I have done this with some of the best hostels in South America because they usually get booked up fast.
+I have done this with many hostels in South America because they usually get booked up fast.
 This doesn’t mean you have to book anything, but, I recommend you do if you want the best beds.

 With some sites, you can book accommodation and cancel for free if you’re not sure you’ll go to that place or if your travel plans change.